-Health is one of the four faculties at Aarhus University and comprises five departments.
+Health is one of the five faculties at Aarhus University and comprises five departments.

 This faculty provides degree programmes in all areas of the health sciences, including: medicine, dentistry, sports science and public health.